Wondering how to get a NIF in Portugal? You’re not alone.

 The steps are broadly the same as for the EU/EEA section above, except you’ll need to bring your fiscal representative to Finanças with you, with their ID.

-We can support your D7 or Golden Visa process, which includes getting the NIF and acting as your fiscal representative.
+We work with a team of great lawyers who can support your D7 or Golden Visa process.
+That includes getting a NIF for you and acting as your fiscal representative.

 Due to the hassles involved in getting a NIF, several convenient online services have sprung up to cater for this need.